csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

 The `o-` namespace for Objects is a very useful one for any teams who use Object-Oriented CSS.

-OOCSS is fantastic in that it teaches to abstract out the repetitive, shared, and purely structural aspects of a UI into reusable _objects_.
+OOCSS is fantastic in that it teaches us to abstract out the repetitive, shared, and purely structural aspects of a UI into reusable _objects_.
 This means that things like layout, wrappers and containers, the [Media Object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/),